Sydney WorldPride and Mardi Gras will be on the ABC

-The ABC has been given broadcast rights to the Sydney Gay and Lesbian Mardi Gras and Sydney WorldPride 2023.
+The ABC has also been given broadcast rights to the Sydney Gay and Lesbian Mardi Gras and Sydney WorldPride 2023.

 The Mardi Gras Parade will be broadcast on ABC Radio and ABC Television from next year in a three-year deal announced today.

 ABC Managing Director David Anderson said he was delighted the ABC would once again be host broadcaster of the Parade.
 “This is a homecoming for Mardi Gras.
 The ABC was the first broadcaster to televise Sydney Mardi Gras in 1994.
 We’ve waited 28 years for it to return and from 2022 onwards, we will provide coverage of Mardi Gras that only the ABC can, without commercial interests.”

 The ABC has been given both the television and radio rights to the event until 2024, with triple j named as the host radio broadcaster.

 “It is important that wherever you are in Australia, you have the opportunity to take part in this significant cultural event and can celebrate the diversity that exists in Australian communities,” Mr Anderson said.
 “For us to be able to reflect Australia’s LGBTQI+ community to themselves and to the whole country is incredibly important.”